The Lubin-Tate Theory of Configuration Spaces: I: Introduction

 Knowledge is also scarce for \textit{generalised} homology theories.
 The simplest example of such a theory is given by complex $K$-theory, a classical invariant measuring the ``twistedness'' of a space through its complex vector bundles.
 Vector bundles on configuration spaces are of particular interest in theoretical physics, where they connect to the Knizhnik--Zamolodchikov equations in conformal field theory (cf. \cite{etingof1998lectures}).

 Chromatic homotopy theory provides, for every natural number $h$ and every prime $p$, two distinct generalisations of complex $K$-theory.
 The first is known as \textit{Morava $K$-theory} $K(h)$.
 Its value on a point is given by $K(h)_\ast \cong \FF_p[u^{\pm 1}]$, and it behaves in several ways like a field interpolating between $\QQ$ and $\FF_p$.
-The second is the more refined \textit{Morava $E$-theory} $E=E_h$, a highly structured analogue of Lubin--Tate space in number theory, which satisfies $E_\ast \cong W({\FF}_p)[[u_1,\ldots,u_{h-1}]][\beta^{\pm 1}]$ for $|\beta| = 2$.
+The second is the more refined \textit{Morava $E$-theory} $E=E_h$, also known as Lubin--Tate theory, which is a highly structured analogue of Lubin--Tate space in number theory satisfying $E_\ast \cong W({\FF}_p)[[u_1,\ldots,u_{h-1}]][\beta^{\pm 1}]$ for $|\beta| = 2$.
 For $h=1$, Morava $E$-theory recovers $p$-completed complex $K$-theory, whereas Morava $K$-theory is a variant of \mbox{complex $K$-theory mod $p$.}

 The Morava $K$-theory of 2-fold, 3-fold, and even 4-fold loop spaces of spheres at arbitrary height $h$ has been computed by Yamaguchi \cite{yamaguchi1988moravak} and Tamaki \cite{tamaki2002fiber}.

 \mbox{At height $h$ = $1$, the Morava $K$-theory of $n$-} fold loop spaces of spheres has \mbox{been determined} by Langsetmo \cite{langsetmo1993k}, who combined an equivalence of Mahowald--Thompson \cite{MR1153241} with McClure's computation of the \mbox{$K$-theory} \mbox{of spaces $QX$ \cite[Chapter 9]{MR836132}.}